 U.S. Defamation Laws v.
 Canadian Defamation Laws

-Since the U.S. has the most defendant-friendly libel laws in the English-speaking world, and Canada has the most plaintiff-friendly libel laws in the same demographic, U.S. courts don’t often recognize a libel judgment, in favor of the plaintiff, handed down in a Canadian Court.
-(Quebec courts are sometimes exceptions to the rule.)
+The United States has the most defendant-friendly libel laws in the English-speaking world; Canada, arguably, has the most plaintiff-friendly libel laws in the same demographic.
+As such, sometimes U.S. courts won’t recognize a libel judgment handed down in a Canadian Court.

-The Notable Exception: If the facts of the case are such that the Canadian plaintiff would have won in both a U.S. and Canadian court, then the American party will be forced to turn over the duckets.
+The Notable Exception: If the facts of the case are such that the Canadian plaintiff would have won in both a U.S. and Canadian court, then the American party will be forced to pay damages.

 SPEECH ACT Case Study: Blogger v.
 Canadian B&B Owners

-Some time ago, Mr. Doug Handshoe of Mississippi posted a missive on Slabb.org.
-The focus of his prose was the former president of Jefferson Parish, Louisiana – a fallen area politician who plead guilty to theft and bribery.
-Handshoe compared the disgraced official with the owners of a guest house in Nova Scotia, Canada, quipping that both the politician and the innkeepers “had champagne taste on a beer budget” and “worked as a unit to grift their way through life.”
+Some time ago, a man in Mississippi (we’ll call him “Earl”) posted a missive on Slabb.org.about an area politician busted for theft and bribery.
+Earl compared the disgraced official with the owners of a guest house in Nova Scotia, quipping that both the politician and the innkeepers “had champagne taste on a beer budget” and “worked as a unit to grift their way through life.”

 Canadian Innkeepers Sue for Online Libel